Raghav1503/AutoEverything/README.md

 # FrontendAE
-This prject contains only the front end if the official AutoEverything project.
+This project contains only the front end if the official AutoEverything project.